ElyoMOhssin/Project-Gutenberg/README.md

-# Project-Gutenberg
-Text Mining Project Gutenberg
+# Sentiment analysis with Netflix